daltonturner/Replica/pages/posts/gpt3_snippets.md

 # Swift Code Snippets with GPT-3

 This post is my first experiment with OpenAI’s [GPT-3](https://openai.com/api/).
 GPT-3 has been on my radar for several years, but I didn’t pay much attention and didn’t initially sign up for their beta program.
-Some of my favorite Twitter follows, [Jordan Singer]() and [Simon Willison]() have raved about its abilities, and have even created [products]() using the service.
+Some of my favorite Twitter follows, [Jordan Singer](https://twitter.com/jsngr) and [Simon Willison](https://twitter.com/simonw) have raved about its abilities, and have even created [products](https://diagram.com/) using the service.
 Some tweets and the recent monetization of [GitHub’s Copilot](https://github.com/features/copilot/) feature recently reminded of GPT-3, so I decided to sign up and give it a whirl.

 I am learning Swift, and wanted to test providing GPT-3 some prompts to generate code snippets for me.
 I figured these snippets could be useful to save to Xcode for future use.
 The results were really cool and really useful.

 I wanted to write up some instructions on how to accomplish this so others could take advantage of the API, but thought to myself, “What if I prompted GPT-3 to help me write the post?”
 So...
 I decided to get a little bit meta and have GPT-3 write the rest of this post for me!
 What you’re seeing below is only *slightly* edited output from the _first_ prompt I provided.

-> **The Prompt I Provided GPT-3:**
 >
 > Write a blog article that goes into detail about how to use GPT-3 to create several time-saving Swift Code Snippets that a developer should save in Xcode.
 The post should be written using markdown formatting and include several sections: an introduction, a section on how to get set up with OpenAI, a section on writing a good prompt for Swift code snippets, and a conclusion summarizing the post.
 >